tahaAmineMiri/buildex-connect/README.md

 ### 4.4 User Registration and Subscription Flow

 - After receiving the verification email, the user can:
-  - Subscribe to access purchasing functionality.
+  - Subscribe to access purchasing functionality Or Adding Products in the platform.

-- Two subscription models are available:
+### 4.5 Subscription and Payment

+##### Subscription for Sellers

+• Two plans:

-  - **Monthly/Annual subscription**: $400 per year.
+- Monthly/Annual Subscription: $400 per year
-  - **Per-product subscription**: The platform takes a commission based on a recommended percentage per product sold.
+- Commission per product: A predefined percentage is taken from each sale.

+##### Subscription for Buyers

+• Commission per transaction: Based on several criteria:

+- Number of products purchased
+- Location
-- **Payment Process:**
+- Transportation

+##### Manual Payment (Buyers only)

+• In certain cases, payment is made manually:

-  - In some cases, payment will be manual.
-The buyer will use the company's bank information from the website and process the transaction manually through their bank.
+- The buyer uses the bank details available on the website.
-  - Once the payment is received, the admin is responsible for manually verifying and confirming the transaction within the platform.
+- Once the transfer is made, the admin manually validates the transaction on the platform.

----

 ### 🛠️ Admin Panel Functionalities